rahulr4/MultiImagePickerCropper2/MultiMediaPicker/README.md

 # MultiMediaPickerCropper
-Multiple media picker and cropper is a library to pick and crop multiple images from gallery or camera.
+Multiple media picker and cropper is a library to pick files, images and videos from storage directory.
-Added support of picking single and multiple videos.
+You can also crop multiple images from gallery or camera.

 # Version
-1.1.3
+1.2.5

 # Installation